Velekete Slave Market: Activities

-In 1805, Scipio Vaughan who was a native of Owu Kingdom in Abeokuta, Nigeria, was captured by European trans-Atlantic slave trade and was taken to this Vlekete Slave Market in Badagry together with other captured slaves before he was shipped in a slave ship to America.
+In 1805, Scipio Vaughan who was a native of the Owu Kingdom, was captured by European trans-Atlantic slave trade and was taken to this Vlekete Slave Market in Badagry together with other captured slaves before he was shipped in a slave ship to America.
 Slaves were also brought from as far as present day Abia State, Nigeria to Vlekete Slave market.
 They were first kept in cells constructed adjacent to the market.
 The market sold slaves every five days.
 The slaves were exchanged for whiskey, gunpowder, cannon, ceramic plates, mirrors, umbrellas, iron wares and other articles.

 In recent times, the market has become part of the tourist attractions for those who wish to further understand how the slave trade was carried out in parts of central West Africa alongside;